kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 Following the instructions in the README file of the repositoty : https://github.com/syntifi/ori and the file provided as a guide for this milestone https://github.com/syntifi/ori/blob/main/TLDR-CSPR.md

-the reviewer was able to :

-1- Install required dependencies:
+First of all , Reviewer started to install the required dependencies.

 ```console
 Java 11